helgoboss/helgobox/doc/user-guide.md

 - You can make your primary mappings independent of the actual controller that you use.
 This is done using so-called *virtual* sources and targets.
 - This also allows you to give your knobs, buttons etc. descriptive and friendly names instead of just e.g. "CC 15".
-- Even if you don't want to swap controllers, decoupling your mappings from the actual MIDI sources can give you the flexibility to change something about your controller elements (e.g. the source range) and thereby affecting all primary mappings without even having to change them.

 In this view, you have some more user interface elements at your disposal:

 - **Controller:** This shows the list of available controller presets.
 A few are shipped with ReaLearn itself but you can also define your own ones and add them to this list!
 By default, this is set to "&lt;None&gt;", which means that no particular controller is active.
-Both controller mappings and controller presets are completely optional.
+Both, controller mappings and controller presets are completely optional.
   If you select a preset in this list, its corresponding mappings will be loaded and immediately get active.
 - **-:** This permanently deletes the currently chosen controller preset.
 You can also delete built-in presets.
   However, if you use ReaPack for installation, it should restore them on next sync.